 Now that you have the shoes, you must find the best channels where you can sell them to turn in a profit.

-You can start by creating an account on consignment shops like Flight Club and StockX to resell the shoes there.
+You can start by creating an account on a consignment shop like StockX to resell the shoes there.
 Both sites serve as middlemen between buyer and seller.
 Therefore, you deal directly with either website to sell your shoes.
-Send them the sneakers when you’ve chosen the highest rid, and they will take care of the rest.
+Send them the sneakers when you’ve chosen the highest bid, and they will take care of the rest.

 As a best practice, you need to be descriptive and detailed as possible about the sneakers.
 Leave no stone unturned and make sure that you are honest in your description.
 Assuming that you’re a new seller, it’ll take time before buyers warm up to you.
 Therefore, you need to keep working on gaining the trust of buyers and continue marching forward.

 For more informal selling like in Facebook Groups and even in Sneaker Con, expect to encounter shady people who might show interest in buying your kicks.
-As mentioned earlier, you need to discern which among the buyers are
+As mentioned earlier, you need to discern which among the buyers are trustworthy.

-When it comes to your inventory, it's best if you reinvest your earnings on another pair or pairs of shoes.
+When it comes to your inventory, you may want to reinvest your earnings on another pair or pairs of shoes.
 Don’t cash out early in the game just yet.
 Do your research and find available shoes that you can purchase even before you have the money to buy them.

 As a hustler, you need to be aware of the potential problems you will be facing with every venture you undertake.
 And as profitable as reselling shoes can be, it also has another side of the coin that you need to know before diving deep into the sneaker business.
-Below are some of the more pressing issues:

 - Complicated marketing – Apps like Frenzy solves the problem of lining up for hours waiting for the store to open so you can become one of the first to get a pair.
 However, it also pushes the limit on how resellers can maximize the opportunity to get their hands on the latest pair of hyped sneakers.
 Apps that let you reserve shoes and sneakers before their release date and social media contests and raffles are just the tip of the iceberg.
 Over time, new ways of marketing to resellers will increase and become needlessly more complex, and there’s nothing you can do but keep up with the changes.